GustafEnebog/sheldon/README.md

 A teaching unit, or simply a unit, is like the smallest headline in a textbook, e.g. "the Area-rule" which could be filled with text or images on the topic.
 ![list-page-screenshot.png](documentation/list-page-screenshot.png)

+Pace control should also calculate the average time you spend on a unit, average this out and base average time spent on a unit based on a smart algorithm utilysing this data.

 Places can be favourited/unfavourited by clicking on the heart icon.
 •	Introduction
 •	Cheat sheet